How To Invest in Stocks: A Beginners Guide

 - It's time to rebalance your portfolio.
 Reviewing and rebalancing your portfolio ensures that your asset mix matches your risk tolerance.

 - You need a tax break.
-You can use a loss in an investment to offset capital gains in another.
+You can use an investment loss to offset capital gains in another.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.